rubin-dp0/delegate-contributions-dp01/README.md

 <here we need to give explicit set of git commands to put the notebook into the repo>

-Of course your work might have been using the Rubin Science Portal rather than a notebook, and came up with a nice tutorial which might be of use to others.
+Of course your work might have been using the Rubin Science Portal rather than a notebook, and for instance could result in a nice tutorial which might be of use to others.
 Examples are:  a step-by-step Portal demo that uses the DC2 data set, or a TAP service instructional tutorial which uses the DC2 data set.
 Once you have prepared one of those - you can follow the steps abve to contribute it to the same repository.